 One of my favorite songs is “Caledonia” by Dougie MacLean.
 Dougie is from Scotland, and he refers to the song as a “wee homesickness song.”
-Before reading further, click on the video clip below and listen to the song.
+Before reading further, click on the video clip and listen to the song.

 I’ve thought about this song and often wondered why it strikes such a chord with me.
 There’s a melancholy element there that is appropriate to a song about homesickness.